Deck Pass Blog: Week 3

 Women's Swimming & Diving to Usher in New Era with Wisconsin Dual

-Mark Hill recently concluded his fifth season on the University of Michigan swimming and diving staff and his second as an assistant coach, working primarily with the men's team.
+Mark Hill recently concluded his sixth season on the University of Michigan swimming and diving staff and his third as assistant coach, working primarily with the men's team.
 He spent the previous three seasons as the volunteer assistant coach with the men's swimming and diving team before being promoted to full-time staff in August 2012.

 As the men's team's volunteer assistant, Hill helped guide the Wolverines to back-to-back Big Ten titles in 2011 and 2012.
 He coached George Bovell (Trinidad & Tobago) to a seventh-place finish at the 2012 Summer Olympics.
 Over the past three years, Hill has served as an assistant coach on the Club Wolverine Elite Team, an international post-graduate Olympic training program based out of the University of Michigan that hosted 15 Olympic swimmers from around the world as they prepared for the London games.